aws-amplify/docs/docs/lib/datastore/fragments/native_common/setup-auth-rules.md

 }
 ```

-* Auth provider is IAM, and all data is public
+* Auth provider is IAM, and all data is public CRUD
 ```graphql
 type YourModel @model @auth(rules: [{ allow: public, provider: iam }]) {
   ...